 b.
 Happy is the man who has his quiver full of them: If children are a reward (Psalm 127:3), then there is great blessing and happiness in having many children.

 i.
-“That hath his quiver full of them; who hath a numerous issue; which as it is a great blessing in itself, so Solomon’s want of it made it more valuable in his eyes.”
+Who has his quiver full of them: “…who hath a numerous issue; which as it is a great blessing in itself, so Solomon’s want of it made it more valuable in his eyes.”
 (Poole)

-v.
+iv.
 “Many children make many prayers, and many prayers bring much blessing.”
-(German Proverb cited in Spurgeon)
+(German proverb, cited in Spurgeon)

 c.
-They shall speak with their enemies in the gate: The gate of an ancient city was a place of business and justice.
-This speaks of the children of the godly having places of prominence and influence in their communities.
+But shall speak with their enemies in the gate: The gate of an ancient city was a place of business and justice.
+This verse speaks of children of the godly having places of prominence and influence in their communities.

 i.
-“As the arrows protect the warrior, so the godly man need not be afraid, when blessed with sons… A house full of children, born before one becomes old (cf. Gen 37:3), is a protection against loneliness and abandonment in society.”
+“As the arrows protect the warrior, so the godly man need not be afraid, when blessed with sons….
+A house full of children, born before one becomes old…is a protection against loneliness and abandonment in society.”
 (VanGemeren)

 ii.
 “Nobody cares to meddle with a man who can gather a clan of brave sons about him.”
 (Spurgeon)